blvdek/nc_tg_bot/.github/CONTRIBUTING.md

 - Open an [Issue](https://github.com/blvdek/nc_tg_bot/issues/new?template=BUG_REPORT.md).
 - Provide a clear description of the expected and actual behavior.
 - Describe the reproduction steps and provide context and version information.

 ### Your First Code Contribution

-1. Fork the repository.
-2. Create a new branch.
-3. Clone your forked repository.
-4. Set the current working directory to the root folder of the cloned repository.

-### Your First Code Contribution